Dawi5869/HappyCam/README.md

 ## ✨ Overview
-For my Entrepreneurship, Innovation, and Invention class, my team and I created HappyCam.
+For my Entrepreneurship, Innovation, and Inventions class, my team and I created HappyCam.
 HappyCam is an independent, user-installable **backup camera cleaning device** designed to reduce accidents caused by dirty rear-view cameras.
 This was a group project aimed at developing a marketable consumer product that blends mechanical design, electronics integration, and strategic business planning.
 The final product mounts behind a vehicle’s license plate and sprays washer fluid onto the backup camera at the press of a button—no hardwiring or car modifications needed.

 My role in this project was twofold: I acted as the **Chief Financial Officer (CFO)** and also contributed to the **engineering prototyping and electronics testing**.
 As CFO, I led our financial modeling, cost evaluation, and market research.
 On the engineering side, I helped with CAD work for our early prototypes, pump system testing, and validation of the wireless pump activation circuit using Arduino.